Primary senior leaders

 - support for a broad and rich curriculum

 We are committed to our vision for every child in every school in England to receive a world-leading computing education.
 And we firmly believe that setting young people up for success begins with laying the right foundations during primary education.

 Teach Computing offers a comprehensive range of support for primary schools to develop inspirational computing teaching.

 There is a great deal we can offer primary schools throughout England at a whole-school level...

 Assistance from our network of 34 Computing Hubs led by schools and colleges with excellence in teaching computing.
 Your local hub will work with you to identify your computing needs and provide a targeted programme of support to help embed this key subject in your school.
-Support includes high-quality CPD with generous bursaries; teaching and learning resources; and school-to-school support.
+Support includes high-quality CPD with generous funding; teaching and learning resources; and school-to-school support.